Erectile Dysfunction Profile

 Triglyceride

-Triglyceride is a type of fat stored in the body’s tissues and can derive from foods such as butter and oil.
-Triglyceride tests are used to investigate the lipid profile during the estimation the risk of developing heart disease.
+Triglyceride is a fat derived from foods like butter and oil and stored in the body’s tissues.
+Triglyceride tests are valuable in establishing the lipid profile and estimating the risk of coronary disease.

-Checking your levels of HbA1c is how to confirm if you have (or are at risk of developing) diabetes.
-Unmanaged or undiagnosed diabetes is one of the leading causes of mortality.
-For anyone who already knows they have diabetes, regular HbA1c checks are essential to monitor progress.
+Checking your HbA1c levels can help confirm if you already have (or are at risk of developing) diabetes.
+Undiagnosed and unmanaged diabetes is a leading cause of mortality.
+If you live with diabetes, regular HbA1c can help you monitor and manage your condition.

 Haemoglobin A1C